 The ABAAC met on 18-19 July 2017 to provide advice to the Department on a range of issues as well as undertake a high quality session on governance.

 February 2017 ABA Beneficial Grant Funding Round

-The Minister is currently considering the advice provided by ABAAC and the Department on applications submitted through the February 2017 funding round.
-An announcement on the outcomes from this round will be made shortly.
+The Minister considered the advice provided by ABAAC and the Department on applications submitted through the February 2017 funding round.

 August 2016 ABA Beneficial Grant Funding Round